geoschem/GCClassic/.github/ISSUE_TEMPLATE/request-a-new-feature.md

 ---
-name: Request a new feature for the GEOS-Chem-Classic wrapper
+name: Request a new feature for the GCClassic "superproject"
-about: Use this template to request a new feature for GEOS-Chem.
+about: Use this template to request a new feature for the GCClassic superproject.
 title: "[FEATURE REQUEST]"
 labels: feature
 assignees: ''

 ---

-# Request a new GEOS-Chem-Classic feature
+# Request a new GCClassic superproject feature
 <!--- STOP!
 BEFORE YOU SUBMIT THIS ISSUE, PLEASE READ THE FOLLOWING: -->
 <!--- -->
 <!--- 1.
 If this is the first time you are submitting a GEOS-Chem issue via Github, we recommend that you first view -->